ekarakulak/computing-machine/README.md

 # computing-machine
 This project is based on microcontroller (STM32F103C8T6) and generates simple synthetic ecg waves.
+Dolinsky's ecg model is used.